harding/old-docs-history-bitcoin.org/en/developer-guide.md

+{% highlight python %}
+priv_key = "/etc/apache2/example.com-key.pem"
+pw = "test"  ## Key password
+private_key = load_privatekey(FILETYPE_PEM, file(priv_key, "r").read(), pw)
+{% endhighlight %}

 {% autocrossref %}
-<br />*Required for signed PaymentRequests:* You will need a private SSL key in
-a format your SSL library supports (DER format is not required).
+(Required for signed PaymentRequests) you will need a private SSL key in a format your SSL library supports (DER format is not required).
 In this program, we'll load it from a PEM file.
 (Embedding your passphrase in your CGI code, as done here, is obviously a bad idea in real life.)

 The private SSL key will not be transmitted with your request.
-We're only loading it into memory here.
+We're only loading it into memory here so we can use it to sign the request later.

 {% endautocrossref %}

-{% highlight python %}
-priv_key = "/etc/apache2/example.com-key.pem"
-pw = "test"  ## Key password
-private_key = load_privatekey(FILETYPE_PEM, file(priv_key, "r").read(), pw)
-{% endhighlight %}